l-gorman/rhomis-docs/source/quickstart.rst

 For now, we are using this guide to give all of the necessary information for people participating in the monthly RHoMIS 2.0 meetings

-Below we have information on the RHoMIS 2.0 backend processes (excluding the survey builder).
+Below we have links to the repositories of RHoMIS 2.0 components and the API documentation.
+To learn more about how the whole system operates, please see the :ref:`developer_guide`

+.. _important_links:

 Important Links
 -----------------------------------------------